This post brought to you by Eggland’s Best

 - Preheat the oven to 425°F and line a standard baking sheet with parchment paper or a silicone baking mat.

-- In a medium-size skillet on the stovetop, melt 2 tablespoon of butter.
+- In a medium-size skillet on the stovetop, melt 2 Tbsp of butter.
 Add the beaten eggs and chopped chives to the pan.

 - Gently cook over medium heat until soft scrambled.
 Remove from the stove and cool.